virgiawankusuma/VIX-Investree-Fullstack-Developer/README.md

 # VIX-Investree-Fullstack-Developer
-## Week 2 (12-17 Desember 2022)
+## Week 3 (23-24 Desember 2022)
-In the second week, I learned about Authentication, Code Security, Code Optimization & Cleanup, Database Design and Database Connection.
+In the third week, I learned about blablabla..